German WWII Mauser 98K

 Made in the late 1970's and 1980's.
 In very good condition for year, Appears to have had little to none firing use.
 Note carrier bolt is in excellent condition.
 All works great!

-Includes: Copy of original instructions, 5x CMC 7.92mm Firing cartridges in very good condition.
+Includes: Copy of original instructions, 5x CMC 7.92mm Firing cartridges in very good condition, light use.
 Cartridges take 1x 5mm PFC primer cap (not included).
 No original box.

 Operates just like the real thing, working 3 position safety (winged safety lever works like the real thing), adjustable sight, rotating sliding bolt.
 Load the metal 7.92mm firing cartridges into integral box magazine, cycle the bolt to load first round into the breach pull trigger detonates the primer/cap (vents smoke out the barrel), pull bolt back, eject `spent` cartridge, push rotating bolt forward and load next round into the breach and so on.